robotsorcerer/robotsorcerer.github.io/soro.md

 #### **Goals**

-- [x] Non-magnetic patient motion stabilizer mechanism for magnetic resonance imaging (MRI) machines
+- [x] Non-magnetic patient motion stabilizing mechanism compatible with magnetic resonance imaging (MRI) machines
 - [x] Radio-transparent patient motion stabilizer for _real-time_ and _precise_ cancer radiation therapy modalities
+- [x] Verify our leading hypothesis to see if a 6-DOF target motion of a patient is <= 0.5 mm and <= 0.5 deg for greater than 95% of the treatment time.

 #### **Aims**
 - [ ] Simulation of an advanced 6-DOF motion compensation system soft robot for MRI-LINACs